The Ultimate Moving to Berlin Guide

 The most important thing you need after moving to Berlin is a German bank account.

-You will find out pretty fast that without a German bank account there is not much you can get.
+You will find out pretty fast that without a German bank account there is not much you can do here in Berlin.

 Landlords will ask for the last 3 bank statements showing your income, mobile phone providers will ask for your bank details during the sign up process and also internet providers require you to show that you have a German bank account.